mbi/django-front/README.rst

 Any variable passed after the name will be evaluauted.
 The full identifier (i.e. name and variables) will be hashed and will define the main identifier for this placeholder.

-The content block in the previous example will be rendered only on the page at the current URL, and the current language.
+The scope (visibility) of the rendered content block is defined by the variable names used in the block definition: the content block in the previous example will be rendered only on the page at the current URL, and the current language.

 The following example, on the other hand, would be rendered on every page using the template having this tag, regardless of the language and the URL::